 ‘Rejected’ means that the application could not be accepted.
 The applicant was given an opportunity to be heard and to overcome the objections, but an impasse was reached, and the Registrar ultimately rejected the application.

 The removed status applies to trade marks which have been registered at one point but are no longer on the trade marks register.

-The following status related to accepted and unaccepted trade mark applications that were never formally entered on to the Register for various reasons.
+The following status relates to trade mark applications that you never formally entered on to the Register for various reasons.

-This means that the application was not accepted for registration, and the application is no longer valid.
+This means that IP Australis has not accepted the application and the application is no longer valid.
 This usually happens once IP Australia issues an adverse report, the applicant may not have responded or responded in time.
-A typical trade mark status progression may be Under Examination, to Under Examination – Extension Fees Not Required to Under Examination – Extension Fees Required.
 If you do not pay the extension fees, the application will lapse.

-This is different from the ‘Refused’ and ‘Rejected’ statuses which formally and decisively conclude the matter and do not allow the trade mark to be registered.
+This is different from the ‘Refused’ and ‘Rejected’ statuses which formally and decisively conclude the matter and do not allow you to register the trade mark.